Workbench-Build/workbook/docs/index.md

 **Examples:**

+> Actual diagrams of systems go here.

+**Resources:**

 - [Causal loop diagrams](https://en.wikipedia.org/wiki/Causal_loop_diagram) can help you see the relationships between components of your system.
 These types of diagrams are generally very high level, but great for quickly illustrating things (like the network effects of your token system).
 As such they're great for blog posts and outward facing communications.
 CAUSAL LOOP TEMPLATE GOES HERE.
 - Stock and flow diagrams also show the relationship between things, but often in more detail than a causal loop.
 - [The cadCAD differential specification template](`https://community.cadcad.org/t/differential-specification-syntax-key/31`) is a good exercise to help you think through all the variables at play in your system and how they relate to each other.
 There's a [Figma template](https://www.figma.com/file/yBgOopbmcdkYxo2jDNmua1/cadCAD-Diff-Spec-Syntax?node-id=0%3A1) or you can create your own in your favorite diagramming software.
-- cadCAD diagrams can be auto-generated for any cadCAD model.
+- cadCAD diagrams can be generated for any cadCAD model.
 It's often as simple as adding a single line of code after you run the model.
 The [cadCAD Diagram repo](https://github.com/cadCAD-org/cadCAD_diagram) has more information on how to set that up.
-- Solidity contract diagrams can be autogenerated via [Surya](https://github.com/ConsenSys/surya) and/or the [VSCode Soldity Visual Developer extension](https://marketplace.visualstudio.com/items?itemName=tintinweb.solidity-visual-auditor).
+- Solidity contract diagrams can be generated via [Surya](https://github.com/ConsenSys/surya) and/or the [VSCode Soldity Visual Developer extension](https://marketplace.visualstudio.com/items?itemName=tintinweb.solidity-visual-auditor).
 You can also manually create diagrams that show each function, it's inputs, and outputs.
 This can help you (and your community) understand the boundaries of your contract and the permissions and relationships between functions.

-**Resources:**

 - [Figma](https://www.figma.com/) - Proprietary (but atm free to use) design platform that has become the standard for designers.
 Great if you want to share designs/diagrams with a larger audience and/or make them look pretty.
 - [Lucid chart](https://www.lucidchart.com/) - Diagramming software for engineers.
 Proprietary: free to try, but you'll have to pay if you want to use it on a real project.
 - [Whimsical](https://whimsical.com/) - Super simple diagramming software.
 Also proprietary, free to try, and you'll have to pay for extra features if you want to use it on a real project.